gypthecat/maxmind-kusto/README.md

 # Description
 ---
 This project takes ASN IP data from Maxmind and formats it in a way that is useful and appropiate for Microsoft KQL applications.
-Technologies include Microsoft Defender for Endpoing, Sentinel, Azure Monitor, Azure Log Analytics and Azure Data Explorer.
+Appropiate products include Microsoft Defender for Endpoing, Sentinel, Azure Monitor, Azure Log Analytics and Azure Data Explorer.

 # License
 ---